djn5293/iste442/improvisedETL/README.md

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

-To use this application, cd into this directory, then enter the command: java src/App.java
+To run, cd into this directory, then enter this into the terminal: java src/App.java